 Whether you’ve got a single day or a long weekend, the sights above will give you a real feel for the city.

 Next, why not plan a side trip?
 Our guides to Bruges and Ghent are a great place to start.
+Or, see all our Belgian content.

 This article is now featured on GPSmyCity.
 To download this article for offline reading or travel directions to the attractions highlighted in this article, go to Walking Tours and Articles in Brussels on GPSmyCity.